 |Language||Here you need to enter the language code that you would like to use to establish the connection to the SAP system.
 Example: EN|

 |Save Language||The checkbox Save Language allows you to specify if the entered Language Code is being used always, or if the Preferred Viewing Local (configured in the user profile) is being used.
 When the option Save Language is activated, the entered Language Code is always used.|

-- You will then be asked to enter your SAP credentials to logon towards the SAP NetWeaver BW system.
+8. You will then be asked to enter your SAP credentials to login into the SAP NetWeaver BW system.

-- You are presented with the cube browser (see Figure 4.5) showing all InfoArea from the SAP NetWeaver BW system.
-As we are going to use BEx queries based on the SAP NetWeaver Demo model, we are selecting the SAP NetWeaver Demo model.
+10. You are presented with the cube browser (see Figure 4.5) showing all InfoArea from the SAP NetWeaver BW system.
+As we are going to use BEX QUERIES based on the SAP NetWeaver Demo model, we are selecting the SAP NetWeaver Demo model.

 Cube Browser Diagram